saxsys/TestNext/README.md

 # TestNext
 Test-Framework zur Anwendung auf verschiedenen Abstraktionsstufen, basierend auf Angular/TypeScript.
 Test-framework for the usage on different levels of abstraction, in Angular/TypeScript

+## Table of Contents
+1. How-To

+  1.1.
+Write Specs

+  1.2.
+Run Tests

+2. Structure of the Framework

 ## How-To
 ### Write Specs
 * With TestNext Specs are written as classes